Shannon Dikkema is a Registered Therapeutic Counsellor offering Relational Somatic Therapy on indigenous territory in Nelson BC.

 After 19 years of learning, growing and studying, she is so excited to be offering this gift to others.

-POC clients warmly welcomed.
+BIPOC clients warmly welcomed.